-- Make sure that coffee you buy is whole bean.
+- Make sure that coffee you buy is whole beans.
 If you buy ground coffee you may as well be buying cheap, badly roasted coffee.
-This is because most of the essential flavors in a coffee bean are released just minutes after coffee has been ground.
+This is because most of the essential flavors in a coffee bean are released just minutes after the coffee has been ground.
 The product you will receive won't taste anything like the original coffee that was farmed.

 Brazil Peaberry – Best coffee for French press

-For my first choice for the best French press coffee I went with the single origin Brazil Peaberry from Rising Sun coffee roasters.
+For my first choice for the best French press coffee, I went with the single origin Brazil Peaberry from Rising Sun coffee roasters.
 The Peaberry is a very rare and delicious type of roast that only uses a small part of the bean and it is always worth giving it a try.

-Brazilian coffees are very dark in nature and for this reason they usually compliment the French pot very well.
+Brazilian coffees are very dark in nature and for this reason, they usually compliment the French pot very well.
 To balance the dark Brazilian notes, I went with a medium roast, sweet tasting coffee.
 A dark roasted Brazilian coffee prepared in a French press can often be too strong for the standard coffee drinker.

 This coffee is rich but sweet which is a very effective combination for the French press.
 Rising Sun roast a little at a time instead of roasting in bulk which is a big plus as well.
-This is one of the nicest Brazilian roasts that you will find on the market and will perfectly compliment your French pot.
+This is one of the nicest Brazilian roasts that you will find on the market and will perfectly complement your French pot.

 It takes a bit to get used to a light roast.
 You need a week or so to get used to the new taste, but it's totally worth the transition time.
 Lighter roasts carry more of the natural bean aroma and flavor.
 Some describe it as earthy.
 I love this flavor, and the African beans are the best when they are lightly roasted.

 It will take some trial and error to find the perfect coffee and combination for your French pot.
-Another good idea is to buy coffee bean samples to taste coffee from a region that you haven’t tried before, instead of buying a whole bag only to realize that you don’t like that sort of coffee!
+A good idea is to buy coffee bean samples to taste coffee from a region that you haven’t tried before, instead of buying a whole bag only to realize that you don’t like that sort of coffee!
 I wish you luck in your French press coffee tasting journey.